SINGROUP/MechAFM/README.md

     minterm: Term used to check whether the system has converged to a minimum.
              (options: e (energy), f (force) or ef (energy and force))

-Either *planeatom* or *zplane* must be defined.

-    planeatom: The type of a atom that defines the z-axis zero.

-    zplane: The value for the z-axis zero.

 ###Other options